-Ideally, you'll want to have cinnamon and almond extract available to make homemade Mexican chocolate out of semi-sweet chocolate or cocoa powder.
-If you do not have almond extract, it's not a big deal because a single drop does not make a significant difference.
-You can either skip it or use a drop of vanilla extract instead.
+To make a replacement for Mexican chocolate, you will need semisweet chocolate or cocoa powder and cinnamon; for an added hint of flavor, include a drop of almond extract.
+If you do not have almond extract, you can either skip it or use a drop of vanilla extract instead.
 If your recipe already uses vanilla, there should be no need to add more.

 Mexican Chocolate Substitute for Mole Sauces

-Swap in one tablespoon of cocoa powder for every ounce of Mexican chocolate used.
+Swap in 1 tablespoon of cocoa powder for every ounce of Mexican chocolate used.
 Add 1/2 teaspoon of ground cinnamon for each tablespoon of cocoa used.